tannermeade/data-migrator/README.md

 The purpose of DataMigrator is to provide a universal translator for data by being portable, diverse, and efficient in migrating and converting data across discrete schemas.

-Right now, it is only developed against macOS (Windows and Linux will be officially developed against soon).
-It shouldn't be too hard to get it running on those targets though.
+Right now, it is only developed against macOS & Windows (Linux will be officially developed against soon).
+It shouldn't be too hard to get it running on Linux though.

-To get it running on macOS, [install Flutter](https://docs.flutter.dev/get-started/install/macos "install Flutter") and make sure to add the flutter tool to your path.
+To get it running on macOS or Windows, [install Flutter](https://docs.flutter.dev/get-started/install/macos "install Flutter"), make sure to add the flutter tool to your path, and follow the other steps outlined to in the Flutter guide.

-Then make sure to run `flutter config --enable-macos-desktop ` to enable the macOS target.
+If on macoS, make sure to run `flutter config --enable-macos-desktop ` to enable the macOS target.

-Clone this repo, navigate to the directory in terminal, and execute `flutter run`.
-Choose macOS for the target if it prompts you.
+Clone this repo, navigate to the directory in terminal, execute `git submodule init` to pull the appwrite console sdk repo, and execute `flutter run` to run the app.
+Choose macOS/Windows for the target if it prompts you.

 ## Architecture